iterative/mlem.ai/content/docs/command-reference/import.md

 ## Description

-Use `import` on an existing datasets or model files (or directories) to generate the necessary `.mlem` metafiles for them.
-This is useful to quickly make existing datasets and model files compatible with MLEM, which can then be used in future operations such as `mlem apply`.
+Use `import` on an existing data or model files (or directories) to generate the necessary `.mlem` metafiles for them.
+This is useful to quickly make existing data and model files compatible with MLEM, which can then be used in future operations such as `mlem apply`.

 This command provides a quick and easy alternative to writing python code to